LiLin-biosoft/epiConv/README.md

 27.5526	15.5030	29.7605	15.5724	20.6794 ......
 ......
 ```
-In order to acquire the summed similarites between cells, we need to sum the corressponding elements for each job using `paste` and `gawk`:
+In order to acquire the similarites between cells, we need to sum the corressponding elements for each job using `paste` and `gawk`:
 ```
 paste -d " " pbmc5k/pbmc5k_sampled.run?? |\
 	gawk -f ~/epiCOnv/run_merge.gawk ncol=30 >pbmc5k/pbmc5k_sampled.mat